sneivandt/dotfiles/README.md

 ## Docker

-Start a container with this configuration.
+Run a container with this configuration.

 ```
-docker-compose run --rm dotfiles
+docker run -it sneivandt/dotfiles
 ```